CodeVersenet/30DaysOfDSA-Python/README.md

 - Use a dummy node and iterate both lists.
 - Append the smaller node each time and move the pointer.
 - Handle edge cases when one list is empty.

+#Day 3 of #30DaysOfDSA – Strengthening the Foundation
+-Problem 1: Remove Duplicates from Sorted Array (Array, Two-Pointers) -Problem 2: Implement strStr() (String, Sliding Window)

+#Concepts Reinforced:

+-Efficient Array Traversal using Two Pointers

+-Sliding Window Technique

+-In-place Modifications

+-String Search without Built-in Methods

+Every day is a new chance to improve.
+Staying consistent, one problem at a time.